How to Train a Dominant Dog: 8 Powerful Training Strategies

 The answer is rather straightforward: they exhibit aggression because they want to know who is in charge.

-The bossy aggression happens when your dog perceives themselves as the alpha… the leader of the pack, so to speak.
+The bossy aggression happens when your dog perceives themselves as the one in charge, so to speak.

 They have this HUGE need to assert themselves, and if either you or another dog fails to comply with their desires, they resort to aggressive behaviors to assert their dominance.